Stop Waiting for the Story to End Differently

 The Small Things That Actually Help

-While all of that inner work is happening, there are also practical things that matter more than they seem.
+While the inner work is happening, there are practical things that matter more than they seem.

 The social media boundaries.
 Not checking his profile.
 Not reading every post for something meant for you.
 This sounds small until you realize how much energy the checking was costing — a constant low-level drain on the same reserves you need for actual healing.

 Your emotional energy is not infinite.
-Every time you check, every time you hold the door open for false hope, you spend something you need for yourself.
-The decision to stop — even imperfectly, even with setbacks — is one of the most practical forms of self-care available to you.
+Every time you hold the door open for false hope, you spend something you need for yourself.
+The decision to stop — even imperfectly, even with setbacks — is one of the most concrete things you can do right now.

 And then there are the small reclamations.
 The coffee shop you start going to that has no memories attached.
 The route home you change.
 The class you finally sign up for — not because it will fix anything, but because it exists in the after, not the before.
 It belongs to you.